davesmeghead/visonic/README.md

 0.0.6.2: Added code to indicate when alarm is triggered (and sounding).
 This works best in powerlink mode.
 In Standard mode I make a guess that when the panel is armed and a device is triggered then the alarm must be sounding.

 0.0.6.3: Fix bug in SetConfig, prevent "None" values being accepted

+0.0.6.4: Removed push change in A3 message as causing exception in HA

 ## Instructions and what works so far